RHIT-CSSE/csse332/labs/lab09/index.md

 ## Implementation

 Your job in this task is to implement `create_new_parameterized_thread`.
-First start by taking a look at the manpage for `makecontext`.
+First start by taking a look at the man page for `makecontext`.
 You will see that you can pass an arbitrary number of parameters to the `makecontext` function (in that way, it is similar to C's `printf` function.
 That is represented by the `...` keyword in the function signature).
 You just have to make sure that the